-154 ENGLISH 12 - LITERATURE AND POPULAR CULTURE
+ENGLISH 12 - LITERATURE AND POPULAR CULTURE

 The Literature and Popular Culture course includes readings from a variety of genres in both classic and contemporary texts from American, British, and global literary traditions.
 Students may keep a journal for reflective responses to our readings and will complete critical expository essays.
 They will also learn to read as writers and write as readers in preparation for the college writing experience.
 Throughout the course, students will draw connections between our readings and present popular culture.
-Multi-week units include: The Role of the United States Supreme Court, The Economy as it Influences Daily Life, The Criminal Justice System, Science, Technology, Progress, America's Obsession with Celebrity, Life After High School.
+Multi-week units include: The Role of the United States Supreme Court, The Economy as it Influences Daily Life, The Criminal Justice System, Science, Technology, Progress, America's Obsession with Celebrity, and Life After High School.
 We will analyze thematic relationships between the two, evaluate these relationships in other cultural and literary contexts, and apply our findings through creative expression.
+This course will culminate in the development of a project that is planned, prepared, and presented in close association with teacher and community involvement.
 Students can take this course at either a college preparatory or honors level.
 Senior students are expected to manage their assignments in a timely fashion, engage in direct conversation with the classroom teacher when struggling, and display a willingness to contribute to intellectual discussions.
 Students can take this course at either a college preparatory or honors level.
-Students in both courses are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.
+Students in the honors courseboth courses are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.

 The honors level will also require students to read an extra full-length text and write an additional 600-800 word essay each term.
 Students will conduct research and write annotated bibliographies.